 I’m often asked by readers if they could have metabolic syndrome.
 This is an excellent question.
 Metabolic syndrome, as you likely know, is a precursor to diabetes, kidney disease, and coronary artery disease—so it’s not something you want to leave unchecked.
 But figuring out if you have metabolic syndrome can be tricky.

 Most signs of metabolic syndrome are “silent,” including abnormalities in insulin, blood pressure, and cholesterol.
-But there is one telltale sign which too many people ignore at their own peril.
+But there is one telltale sign that too many people ignore at their own peril.

 Use a Tape Measure to Do This Simple Metabolic Syndrome Test

 If your waist girth is larger than it should be, you want to ask your doctor to check for albumin in your urine.
 I’m sure your doctor is already familiar with this test, but he or she may not realize that it has been identified as a marker of metabolic syndrome.

 What is albumin?
 It’s a protein that should stay in your blood and not build up in your urine.
 It is usually measured in a ratio with creatinine, a by-product of normal muscle breakdown.
 More than 30 milligrams of albumin per gram of creatinine in a single urine test is a common marker of metabolic syndrome.
 Plus, the test result is also believed to forecast the development of kidney and coronary artery disease.